 What is business process reengineering?
 It cannot be easy to define because it is a broad term that encompasses many different concepts.

-This blog post will look at business process reengineering with an example.
+This blog post will look at business process reengineering (BPR) with an example.
 We will also provide steps, principles, and associated benefits and challenges.

 Business process reengineering definition